 Police Department Training Academy

-Consistent with the Department’s Mission, the primary role of the Training Division is the operation of a Police Training Academy where, through the training of officers in law, ethics, fitness, and community service, the highest level of professional law enforcement performance is achieved.
-The Academy provides approximately 950 hours of training to newly hired police officer trainees, 40 hours of in-service training to all police officers every year, and thousands of hours of specialized training to officers from across the MNPD and the Metropolitan Government.
-All basic and in-service training is approved and monitored by the Tennessee Peace Officers Standards Training (P.O.S.T.)
+The primary role of the Training Division is the operation of the Police Training Academy where, through the training of officers in law, ethics, fitness, and community service, the highest level of professional law enforcement performance is achieved.
+All basic training is approved and monitored by the Tennessee Peace Officers Standards Training (P.O.S.T.)
 Commission.

 Basic Police Training

 Because our commitment to the citizens of Nashville demands that only the highest caliber individual serve as a police officer, our selection process is lengthy and competitive.
 The Metro Police Department is not in the habit of just handing out badges; to get one, you have to earn it.

 The Academy is a commuter academy meaning that trainees go home every evening.
 They will attend training Monday through Friday and will be paid during their time at the Academy.
 In addition to earning a paycheck, trainees will also be furnished with all necessary training equipment.

 The basic training program is designed to challenge the trainee both mentally and physically.
 Over the course of approximately 22 weeks, trainees receive instruction in the following topic areas:

 - Professional and Ethical Conduct

 - Community Service Outreach/Projects